mitchcapper/sandboxie-docs/Content/SandboxieIni.md

 ### User Settings

-* Settings record the state of [Sandboxie Control](SandboxieControl.md), for instance the position of the window.
+* Settings record the state of [Sandboxie Control](SandboxieControl.md) (note that [Sandboxie Plus](SandboxiePlus.md) stores several settings instead in the SandboxiePlus.ini), for instance the position of the window.
 * Each user account is directed to a different [UserSettings_XXXXXXXX] section.
 * When a new [UserSettings_XXXXXXXX] is created, default values are taken from the [UserSettings_Default] section, if it exists.
 * If the section [UserSettings_Portable] exists, all user accounts are directed to use this section.